jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 #### Lightbulb & SmartPlug

 The remaining Devices only require the basic Device Functionality but have been given their own ViewBuilders for easy of future development.
 Dimmers or Meters come to mind.

+### Changes from Assignment#3

+The Biggest changes since last submission are the addition of Manage Rooms, Notifications, and adding Logs to the Admon Panel.

 ### View Diagram